 Salary, Food Allowance And Other Costs Of Hiring A Domestic Helper

-The minimum domestic helper salary is $4,730 per month.
-Domestic helpers are entitled to a food allowance of $1,196 per month or the employer must provide free food.
+The minimum domestic helper salary is $4,990 per month (for contracts signed signed on or after 28 September 2024).
+Domestic helpers are entitled to a food allowance of $1,236 per month or the employer must provide free food.

 You will also need to budget for:

-• Medical examination fees (prior to commencement of contract) and ongoing medical care (it’s strongly recommended by the Government that you take our medical insurance for your domestic helper)
+- Medical examination fees (prior to commencement of contract) and ongoing medical care (it’s strongly recommended by the Government that you take medical insurance for your domestic helper)

 Read More: A Helper’s Favourite Recipes From One Wholesome Meal